ImperialCollegeLondon/MSE404-MM/docs/labs/lab05/readme.md

 convergence of the SCF calculation:

 1. Use a denser k-point grid than you would need for a semiconductor or insulator.
-This allows us to better resolve where the Fermi surface is located.
+This allows us to have a better description of the complex Fermi surface that metals have.

 2. Use a smearing scheme for the calculation of the **occupation number** of Kohn-Sham states at each k-point.
-Instead of having integer occupation numbers and a sharp jump of the occupation number as we cross the Fermi surface, we now allow the occupation numbers to vary continuously from fully occupied to completely empty in the vicinity of the Fermi surface.
+Instead of having a integer occupation number of each band (0 or 1), we now allow a fractional occupation number so that the occupation number varies smoothly across k-points.

+    ??? note "Charge Sloshing Effect"
+        Without occupation smearing, each band is either fully occupied or unoccupied.
+At each step of the SCF loop, bands may switch between being occupied and occupied, leading to a large change in the electron density which can slow down the convergence of the SCF calculation.

     One way to obtain smeared occupation numbers is to calculate them using the Fermi-Dirac distribution $f_T(\epsilon_{n\mathbf{k}})$ at a finite
     temperature $T$

     $$
-    f_T(E) = 2/(\exp((E-E_F)/k_B T) + 1),
+    f_T(E) = \frac{2}{e^\frac{E-E_F}{k_B T} + 1},
     $$

-    where $E_F$ denotes the Fermi energy which is the energy of the highest occupied Kohn-Sham state and the factor of 2 results from the Pauli principle.
-We can calculate the Fermi level using the condition that the sum over all occupation numbers must be equal to the total number of electrons $N_e$ in the crystal
+    where $E_F$ denotes the Fermi energy which we set to the energy of the highest occupied Kohn-Sham state and the factor of 2 results from the Pauli principle.
+We can calculate the Fermi level using the condition that the sum over all occupation numbers must be equal to the total number of electrons
+    $N_e$ in the crystal

     $$
     N_e = \sum_n \sum_\mathbf{k} f_T(\epsilon_{n\mathbf{k}}).